DEIS-Project-EU/DDI-Scripting-Tools/ODE_Tooladapter/README.md

 1. The ODE Tooladapter project depends on the [ODE Metamodel](https://github.com/DEIS-Project-EU/DDI-Scripting-Tools/tree/master/ODE_Metamodel/ode.concept.deis) project.
 2. Before running the ODE Tooladapter inside Eclipse, all ecore files of the metamodel have to be registered.

-# Metamodel change adaption
+# Metamodel change adaptation

 After the ODE metamodel has been changed, the Thrift contract and the ODE Tooladapter have to be adapted.
-The adaption steps are listed below:
+The adaptation steps are listed below:

 1. Adapt changes in the Thrift contract.
 Under *\ThriftContract\ODEv2ThriftContract\Structs* you can find a .thrift file for each metamodel package.
 In these .thrift files the ODE metamodel types are defined in [Thrift interface description language](https://thrift.apache.org/docs/idl) (IDL).
 2. Generate language specific code from Thrift.